chrisjason0505/CJ_ELECTRICBILLREGRESSION/README.md

 1. Visit the web app
 2. Enter how much electricity your appliances use
-3. Select your city, month, and tariff rate
+3. Select your monthly hour usage and  tariff rate
 4. Click **Predict**
 5. Instantly see your estimated electricity bill!